Councillors declaration of interest

 Councillors have to keep their declaration up to date by informing the Council’s chief legal officer of any changes within 28 days.

-How does the declaration work in practice?
+How the declaration works

 If a councillor believes that one or more of their interests will impact on their ability to make a fair decision about something (for example, a report being discussed at a committee meeting), they will make a declaration to the committee at the start of the meeting.
 When that report is discussed, the councillor will leave the room.
 Each declaration is recorded in the minutes.

-They must declare all gifts or hospitality offered to them (whether or not they accepted them) with a value of £25 or more within 28 days of the date of the offer.
+Councillors must declare all gifts or hospitality offered to them (whether or not they accepted them) with a value of £25 or more within 28 days of the date of the offer.
 We also keep these declarations in a register.

-Yes, anyone can inspect the registers.
+Anyone can inspect the registers.
 Please contact us if you want to inspect the registers.